Artist Statement

 © Krisia M. Ayala

-As I continued to develop my practice, I started to gain interest in tracking activities and the traces that the migrants left behind.
-The discoveries I made through my research motivated me to create an international curriculum for the Bulgarian Society for the Protection of Birds in exchange for visiting their research stations and gaining knowledge in tracking migration.
-I also worked as a visiting artist, with communities in the Balkans, who are in new migration cycles.
+As I developed my practice, I became interested in tracking migrants' activities.
+My research led me to create an international curriculum for the Bulgarian Society for the Protection of Birds, and I gained insights into migration tracking in exchange for visiting their research stations.
+I also collaborated with communities in the Balkans experiencing new migration cycles.